ballerina-platform/module-ballerinax-persist.sql/ballerina/Module.md

 database = ""
 ```

-Additionally, you can set values for the following advanced configuration parameters in the Config.toml file in your project to use the MySQL data store.
-Please refer to the MySQL Connector documentation for more information on these parameters.
+Additionally, you can set values for advanced configuration parameters in the `Config.toml` file in your project to use the MySQL data store.
+Please refer to the [MySQL Connector documentation](https://lib.ballerina.io/ballerinax/mysql/latest) for more information on these parameters.

 ## How to Setup